Coder-soft/BKALALA/README.md

 # Arcane Core Website

-**Note**: ``` This Website Code is licensed Under GNU GENERAL PUBLIC LICENSE You are allowed to do anything with the code, But you are Not Allowed to Distribute the code in any way.```
+**Note**: ```This Website Code is licensed Under GNU GENERAL PUBLIC LICENSE Your Are allowed to do anything with the code, But you are Not Allowed to Distribute the code in any way.```

 ## What Is Arcane?

-**Arcane Core** Is A Minecraft Server Powered By Lifesteal Valley , Filled With Adventures, Custom Weapons, Bosses, and Better End.
+**Arcane Core** Is A Minecraft Server Powered By Lifesteal Valley , Filled With Adventures , Custom Weapons , Bosses , and Better End.
 So Many Cool Custom Weapons And Items.

 ## Documentation

 [arcane.documentation.gitbook.io](https://arcanecore.gitbook.io/docs.arcancecore)

-## Credits

-- Vihaan: Base Development
-- Iuseares: Mobile View Development